-Cat Rapes Dog will next week release previously unreleased material that was found on a…
+Cat Rapes Dog to release previously unreleased material next week

 Cat Rapes Dog will next week release previously unreleased material that was found on a cassette tape last year.
 The tape is from the period after Joel Rydström but before John Lindqwister, which means 1995-1996.